RBekking/SnakeTrail/README.md

 # SnakeTrail
-Scrapes electronic component supplier websites like Farnell and creates a database out of it for use with let's say Altium Designer.
-All made in Python 3
+Scrapes electronic component supplier websites like Farnell.
+This data is stored in an Excel file which can be read into a database to be used with Altium Designer.
+This project is designed to be easily updated for uses with other websites and other CAD solutions.

+Enjoy,

+Richard